-If a customer of the Service believes that their content was removed or disabled by mistake or misidentification, the customer can send us a written counter notification that includes the following:
+If a Subscriber believes that their content was removed or disabled by mistake or misidentification, the Subscriber can send us a written counter notification that includes the following:

-- The customer’s contact information, including name, address, email address, and telephone number;
+- The Subscriber’s contact information, including name, address, email address, and telephone number;

 - Identification of the material that has been removed or to which access has been disabled, and the location at which the material appeared before it was removed or disabled;

-- A statement that the customer consents to the jurisdiction of the U.S. Federal District Court for the judicial district in which the customer is located (or if the customer is outside the U.S., the U.S. Federal District Court for the Northern District of California located in San Francisco, CA), and that you will accept service of process from the person who originally provided Zendesk with the notification of infringement;
+- A statement that the Subscriber consents to the jurisdiction of the U.S. Federal District Court for the judicial district in which the Subscriber is located (or if the Subscriber is outside the U.S., the U.S. Federal District Court for the Northern District of California located in San Francisco, CA), and that you will accept service of process from the person who originally provided Zendesk with the notification of infringement;

-- A physical or electronic signature of the customer;
+- A physical or electronic signature of the Subscriber;

 Please note that under Section 512(f) of the DMCA and similar regulations in other jurisdictions, any person who knowingly misrepresents that material or activity was removed or disabled by mistake or misidentification may be subject to liability.

 Zendesk will only accept counter notifications that meet the requirements set forth above and are properly submitted to our Copyright Agent.
-Upon receipt of a proper written counter notification, Zendesk will provide the person that submitted the infringement notification with a copy of the counter notification, and will, on or after 10 business days following receipt of the counter notification, restore the removed material to the Service unless our Copyright Agent first receives notice that a court action has been filed to restrain the customer from engaging in infringement related to the allegedly infringing material.
+Upon receipt of a proper written counter notification, Zendesk will provide the person that submitted the infringement notification with a copy of the counter notification.
+On or after 10 business days following receipt of the counter notification, Zendesk will restore the removed material to the Service unless our Copyright Agent first receives notice that a court action has been filed to restrain the Subscriber from engaging in infringement related to the allegedly infringing material.

 Copyright Agent Information